rilianx/Research/papers/convexity_detection.md

 LSGO problems generally refer to optimization problems with dimension greater than or equal to 1000.

-To reduce the computational cost of DG and to improve the decomposition accuracy of DG-based improved methods for certain problems, a bidirection-detection differential grouping (BDDG) method is proposed in this paper, which uses the bidirectional detection structure (BDS) proposed in this paper to detect the relationships between variables in two directions in a one-to-many manner.
+The authors propose in the paper a grouping

---> rewrite the paragraph for clarity (my attempt):
+ bidirection-detection differential grouping
-In this paper we propose a bidirection-detection differential grouping (BDDG) method to reduce the computational cost of DG and to improve the decomposition accuracy of DG-based methods.
+ method to reduce the computational cost of DG and to improve the decomposition accuracy of DG-based methods.
 BSSG uses a bidirectional detection structure (BDS) to detect the relationships between variables in two directions in a one-to-many manner.

 English proofreading is required